TD-Community/NetHookTD/README.md

 See examples for the existing hooked functions in the project to change return values and parameters.

-The only thing to implement is the actual hooking of the function.
+The only thing left to implement is the actual hooking of the function.

 This is done by adding the creation of the hook in the **InstallHook** method within **NetHookTD_Client.cs**